DFSNetwork/defis-network/README.md

 Mining Example:

 pool_balance is 1000 DFS， trading amount is 5 EOS，n = 5,
-if the trading pair is EOS/USDD，then pool_mining_weight is 1，so the amount of DFS gained from mining is：
+if the trading pair is EOS/USDD or EOS/USDT，then pool_mining_weight is 1，so the amount of DFS gained from mining is：

 1000 - 1000 * pow(0.9999,5*1) = 0.4999 DFS